theNewDynamic/hugo-module-tnd-seo/README.md

 The types in the array will be recognised as articles for opengraph tag generation.

-### params.seo.jsonldArticleTypes
+### params.seo.jsonld*

-The types in the array will have a json-ld article script generated.
+JSON-LD article has three different types, according to these arrays.

 ### params.seo.image